Bees Attack Woman: Policeman Saves Her In Viral Video

 To reduce the risk of bee stings, stay quiet and move slowly near hives.
 If you get stung several times, go to a doctor right away.
 Reactions can range from mild discomfort to serious allergies.

-There’s no clear sign that these attacks are becoming more common.
+There is no clear sign that these attacks are becoming more common.
 They usually happen in isolated cases.
 Staying alert and knowing how to act around bees can help keep you safe.

 Related News: